lukso-network/lsp-smart-contracts/README.md

 > **NB:** dates of the audit reports use the american date format YYYY-MM-DD.

-The following audits where conducted.
+The following audits were conducted.
 All high-level issues were addressed, or were not deemed as critical.

 - Chainsulting Audit, 2022-07-06, Final Result: [Chainsulting_audit_06_07_2022.pdf](./audits/Chainsulting_audit_2022_07_06.pdf)
 - Quantstamp Audit, 2022-09-07, Final Result: [Quantstamp_audit_07_09_2022.pdf](./audits/Quantstamp_audit_2022_09_07.pdf)